The Joy Of Simplicity -- Mischief Makers Review

 Well... it's amazing.

 Tight and responsive controls are one thing, but when combined with the incredible variety of the levels, this one truly does shine.
 It's almost amazing how many wild ideas made it into the final product, and I'm not ashamed to say that I played this one for hours just to see what kind of curveball the developers would throw at me next.
 I mean, there's literally a level when you run an Olympics-style marathon, and that one is followed by a (simple) math contest, which happened to take place a few levels after you swung around an amusement part like a drunk Spider-Man looking to show off, and that bordered with a level in which you raced around in a trike after controlling a giant robot.
-It's as great as it sounds, and a great reason to keep playing.
+It's as great as it sounds, and a big reason to keep playing.

 mischief-makers-n64-toad-marina-02.png